onflow/flow-go/language.md

 // example.balance is 0. without the getter it would be -50
 ```

-Setters are declared using the `set` keyword, followed by the name for the new value enclosed in parantheses.
+Setters are declared using the `set` keyword, followed by the name for the new value enclosed in parentheses.
 The parameter has implicitly the type of the field.
 Another type can not be specified.
 Setters have no return type.

 The types of values assigned to setters must always match the field's type.